-Please see tables below - National Aggregation for 2019 to 2023.
+Please see tables below - National Aggregation for 2019 to end of Quarter 2 2024.

-The figures below represent a "point in time" analysis and may not include applications received in to the CHO but not yet processed onto the DSMAT tool.
+The updated figures below represent a "point in time" analysis and may not include applications received in to the CHO but not yet processed onto the DSMAT tool.